iyobo/goreactus/readme.md

 Beego is the framework used to create the backend API.

-## How to run in dev mode
+## How to run
-Run the go server (runserver.sh) and the react client server (runclient.sh).
+Run the go server by running the script runserver.sh.
+Then open reactclient/index.html

 ### Backend Server:
 sh runserver.sh